MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/timers.md

 “Direct” synthetic timers assert an interrupt upon timer expiration instead of sending a message to a SynIc synthetic interrupt source.
 A synthetic timer is set to “direct” mode by setting the “DirectMode” field of the synthetic timer configuration MSRs.
 The “ApicVector” field controls the interrupt vector that is asserted upon timer expiration.

-### Synthetic Timer MSRs
+### Synthetic Timer Registers

-Synthetic timers are configured by using model-specific registers (MSRs) associated with each virtual processor.
-Each of the four synthetic timers has an associated pair of MSRs.
+Synthetic timers are configured by using synthetic registers associated with each virtual processor.
+Each of the four synthetic timers has an associated pair of registers (configuration and count).

+#### On x64 Platforms

+On x64 platforms, synthetic timers are accessed via MSRs using the RDMSR and WRMSR instructions.

 | MSR address      | Register Name                   | Description                                                    |
 |------------------|---------------------------------|----------------------------------------------------------------|